 Thai on the Hill is one of those unassuming little local restaurants that serves up fresh and tasty food at the right price.
 Achieving fame through its former owner/chef Piti Chitchamnonk (now at See Thai under the Meriton in Southport) , Thai on the Hill is now run by his brother, who is also well known for his cuisine.
 It’s flavoursome rather than hot and spicy, served with a gracious smile and personal service.

 The restaurant itself, situated in an easily overlooked block of commercial premises, is clean and neat with tiled floors, regal purple tablecloths, sparkling fairy lights and a few artworks to add a little ambience.

 The main feature here is undeniably the food – familiar Thai dishes, including favourites such as curries, salads and stir fry – but dishes which are uniquely Piti’s own.
 They’re traditional dishes adapted to fit easily on the Australian palate, yet they include unexpected flavours which pique our interest, slight variations to the recipe which give an original twist.
-Portion sizes are generous and most mains are priced at $18 – $21; $14 – $18 for takeaway.
+Portion sizes are generous and most mains are well-priced.

 We head for our favourite main course dishes: Red Curry Duck, plump moist pieces of duck breast in a rich sauce with lychees and pineapple, an enjoyable and different taste to the usual ‘cherry tomato’ version.
 We always love the house specialty Pla on the Hill, a dish we’ve tried before: a large fillet of fish lightly fried and smothered in a salad of apple, shallots, lemongrass and coriander, with a spicy hot and sour lime and chilli dressing.
 It’s a generous dish which we were pleased to share.
 Another diner heads for the Massaman Beef – a mild curry that’s her favourite Thai dish on the coast.

 We’ve often dined at Thai on the Hill in a large group, the food pleasing everyone, the BYO status of the restaurant an added bonus, adding to its affordability as a dining option for large groups.